rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 |-------------| |-------|
 ```

-A partial/total setup `S` will be referred to as **a forest of scopes**,
+A partial setup `S` will be referred to as **a forest of scopes**,
 if the following requirements are met:

 * (R1) `S` is a normalized setup of sets.

-Note that "a forest of scopes" is synonymous to "a normalized setup".
-That is
+Note that "a forest of scopes" is synonymous to "a normalized partial setup".
-because there are no additional requirements.
-Consequently, a forest of scopes
+That is because there are no additional requirements.
+Consequently, a forest
-`F` may have any number of root sets.
+of scopes `F` may have any number of root sets.

 * `(#RS(F) in [0,*])` is true